How do you support children during COVID-19?

 The fee for a home session and a clinic session is the same.

 What geographical area do you cover?

-I cover a radius of 3 miles around Angel Underground station in London without an additional charge for travel.
+I cover a radius of 3 miles around Essex Rd station in Islington without an additional charge for travel.

 Can you contribute to the EHCP?

 Following assessment and a block of therapy sessions a report will be written.
 However, I am currently unable to write reports supporting an EHCP application and/or a tribunal.

 How can I find more about Ayres Sensory Integration Therapy?